caiobas/slim-framework/readme.md

 # Slim Framework

 This is a Slim application created to learn Slim framework and apply tools/concepts as Docker, RabbitMQ, Swift Mailer, authentication using JWT.
 Tests written using PHPUnit.
+PostgreSQL is the database used to store data.

 The project has an architecture using Controller, Services and Repositories.
 Also has Response classes and Entity classes in order to manipulate data.